-New research involving Professor Elaine Holmes – Director of Murdoch University’s Centre for Computational and Systems Medicine – along with colleagues at Imperial College London, suggests wrinkly peas could be the new superfood to tackle diabetes.
+New research involving Professor Elaine Holmes – Director of Murdoch University’s Centre for Computational and Systems Medicine – and colleagues at Imperial College London suggests wrinkly peas could be the new superfood to tackle diabetes.
 The study found a natural genetic mutation in smooth green peas, which made the peas appear more shrivelled and wrinkly, also helped prevent blood sugar spikes linked to type 2 diabetes.

 “It’s a great discovery, especially if you’re looking to reduce your risk of diabetes or to help type 2 diabetes patients control blood sugar levels,” Professor Holmes says.